AustralEpitech/arch_install/README.md

 ./base_install.sh
 ```

-If you want to install awesomeWM, reboot, login as a normal user and run:
+If you want to install awesomeWM, login as a normal user and run:
 ```
-awesomewm/awesome.sh
+./awesomewm/awesome.sh
 ```